Black ceramic steamer from Iga ⋅ Nagatani Seito

 2. Pour water into the donabe up to about 70% of its capacity, then add already-cooked rice (about 20% of the volume of water).
 Mix well.

-3. Place the two lids on the donabe, aligning the ventilation holes at right-angles to each other.
+3. Place the two lids on the donabe, aligning their ventilation holes perpendicularly.

 4. Place the donabe over a low-to-medium gas fire.

-5. As soon as the mixture begins to simmer (about 10 minutes), remove the lids and continue cooking over low heat, until you obtain a thick paste.
+5. As soon as the mixture begins to simmer (about 10 minutes), remove the lids and continue cooking over low heat, until a thick paste is obtained.
 Never allow the rice to boil, and stir regularly to prevent sticking.

 6. Turn off the heat and leave the mixture to cool in the donabe for about an hour.